kiprotect/hyper/docs/src/en/index.md

 # Welcome!

-The **Hyper** provides several server and client components that manage and secure the communication in the IRIS ecosystem.
+The **Hyper** provides several server and client components that manage and secure the communication in the Hyper ecosystem.
 Notably, the Hyper provides two core components:

 * A **message broker / mesh router** services that transmits requests between different actors in the system and ensures mutual authorization and authentication.
 * A **distributed service directory** that stores cryptographically signed information about actors in the system, and is used by the message broker for authentication, service discovery and connection establishment.